Chile–China relations: Bilateral relations

 Chile is one of the first Latin American countries which began trade and economic exchanges with China after the Chinese civil war.
 Bilateral trade between the two countries began as early as 1961 when China established the Commercial News Office of Chinese Import and Export Corporation.
 In 1965 was re-established as the Commercial Office of China Council for the Promotion of International Trade.

 Since the establishment of the diplomatic relations in 1970, bilateral economic relations have developed considerably.
 Chile became China's third largest Latin American trading partner behind Brazil and Mexico.
 Bilateral trade volume set a record at $2.565 billion in 2002.

 Chinese exports to Chile is primary in textiles, clothing, ceramics, chemicals and medicine, tools and consumer electronics.

 Chilean exports to China are mainly in copper, niter, pulp, paper, fish meal and timber.
 This has also expanded to red wine, marine alga, potassium sulphate and fruit produce.

 Chile and China signed a free trade agreement in 2008.
+In 2018, Chinese company purchased controlling stake in Sociedad Química y Minera (SQM), SQM being at the time is Chile lithium producer and world's biggest lithium producer.
 As of 2025, Chinese investment in Chile is primarily in the resources sector and predominantly mining-related.

-Current relations
+In 2026 Tianqi Lithium lost in Chileans courts a challenge to the dismembering of SQM's lithium operation in Salar de Atacama into the new public-private joint venture Nova Andino Litio.

+In February 2026, Chile denied the Chinese ship Silk Road Ark permission to provide medical services to Chilean residents on board.

 Countries which signed cooperation documents related to the Belt and Road Initiative.

-In the past couple of years, there has been a large influx of Chinese workers, primarily businessmen, into Chile.
-Having one of the older trading relationships of South America with China, Chile is extending its trade into that of human capital.
-Chile has welcomed China's educated workers into every sector of operations, especially in the agriculture and minerals extraction industries.

-Hoping to tap into one of Latin America's best performing and vast countries (aside from Argentina and Uruguay), Chinese workers are taking this opportunities as a chance to create a food source for their country.
-As Chile has a great amount of fertile land, great for crops and livestock, the Chinese are looking to arrange deals with the country to have sanctions of free land for the sole purpose of making produce to export to China.

-No official deals have made as of yet, but the Chinese have been purchasing Chilean land, along with land in other countries, for years, with the purpose of growing their food production.

-Chinese company purchased controlling stake in Sociedad Química y Minera, It is Chile lithium producer and world's biggest lithium producer.
+In January 2026, plans for a China–Chile submarine optical fiber cable built by China Mobile were scrapped during the last days of the Gabriel Boric government following sanctions by the United States against a handful of Chilean officials.

+In March 2026, José Antonio Kast's government signed an agreement with the United States with regards to the exploitation and commercialization of rare-earth metals.
+This move has been interpreted by analysts an attempt by the United States to diminish Chinese influence in the rare-earth metals market.

+Cerro Ventarrones observatory

+In 2023, the Catholic University of the North and the National Astronomical Observatories of China signed an agreement to develop an astronomical observatory in Cerro Ventarrones, Antofagasta Region.
+In April 2025, the Chilean government froze development of the project.
+The government's action followed reporting on the lack of transparency around it and potential military intelligence uses by the People's Liberation Army.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 49% of Chileans had a favorable view of China, while 36% had an unfavorable view.